jujhars13/gurmatsangeet/kalyaan/kaliyaan.md

 # Homework and furthur research
 ### [Gur Ke Moorat Man Meh Dian](https://www.youtube.com/watch?v=HbRkvpwSxFg)
+The key thing to note here is the reliance on vocals and not hinding behind instruments.
+The instruments just tastefully suppliment the voice which is how it's supposed to be done.
-Note the incredible vocal alaaps.
+Also note the incredible vocal alaaps.